Pelax/total-asset-browser/README.md

 # Total Asset Browser
-A desktop application for browsing and previewing game assets with advanced 3D model support.
+A desktop application for browsing and previewing game assets.
-The goal is to use it to quickly preview images, 3D models, audio, video and documents.
 It's currently a work in progress, but it's already useful for quickly previewing many file types.

+### Features
+- Adding multiple favorite folders to browse assets
+- Previewing audio, video, 3D, images
+- Going to next/previous asset in the folder
+- Opening current folder or viewing current file in explorer
+- Filtering by file name

 ### Prerequisites
 - Node.js 18+